CNeiheisel/easybuild_local/README.md

-## Installing Under Different Architectures
+# Installing Under Different Architectures
+This section explains how to install software for different system architectures using EasyBuild.
+Since some nodes have different architectures, conflicts can occur, so we will cover how there can be multiple node specific software in EasyBuild local, using R as an example.

 ## R Installation on dev-intel16